Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Bear in mind this isn’t an exhaustive list, which is why it’s well worth seeking advice if you’re thinking of starting an R&D tax relief claim.
 Innovative companies working in creative industries may also be able to claim creative sector tax reliefs too.

-There are some exceptions though, and you may still be able to claim tax relief if the work is classed as ‘qualifying overseas expenditure’ (QOE).
-For example, if it was unreasonable for the R&D work to be undertaken in the UK.
-HMRC use the example of placing sensors on a volcano.
+You won’t be able to claim for R&D work carried out by externally provided workers (EPWs) or subcontractors who are located abroad, although there are a few exceptions if the work is classed as ‘qualifying overseas expenditure’ (QOE).
+For example, if it was unreasonable for the R&D work to be undertaken in the UK because (to use HMRC’s example) it involved placing sensors on a volcano.

 A successful R&D claim for profit-making companies will be applied as a credit against your bill for Corporation Tax, reducing the amount you need to pay.
 Loss-making organisations can receive cash payments instead.

-R&D Scheme | Qualifying Criteria |
+| R&D Scheme | Qualifying Criteria |

-SME scheme |
+| SME scheme |

 |

-Research and Development Expenditure Credit (RDEC) scheme | You’ll need to apply using RDEC if your company exceeds these figures, or has received certain notified state aid. |
+| Research and Development Expenditure Credit (RDEC) scheme | You’ll need to apply using RDEC if your company exceeds these figures, or has received certain notified state aid. |

 The SME scheme is aimed at smaller businesses whose limited funding might mean they need a bit more financial support to carry out R&D activities.
 As such, the maximum rate of relief available through the SME R&D scheme is higher than what’s available through the RDEC scheme, which is aimed at larger, more established companies.